 Connected Learning: The Power Of Social Learning Models DML (a “Digital Media and Learning” project), believes in the “the power of participation.”
 And they’ve created a learning model overview to prove it.
 We recently published our Inside-Out Learning model, an attempt to return the learning to the families, organizations, and communities authentic to the learner.
 DML’s model is similar in philosophy, underscoring the role of interdependence.
-Called Connected Learning, the model is a response to changing face of culture as it relates to social and digital media.
 Connected Learning “is an answer to three key shifts as society evolves from the industrial age of the 20th century and its one-size-fits-all factory approach to educating youth to a 21st century networked society.”
 1) A shift from education to learning.
 2) A shift from consumption of information to participatory learning.
 3) A shift from institutions to networks.

 Educational Technology and Mobile Learning: Connected Learning Explained Are we really taking advantage of this digital information age to enhance the quality of today's education?
 Are we keeping pace with the fast-changing learning styles of our students?
 Do we know when, how, and what technology to use in our classrooms ?
 Do schools and curricula facilitate the integration of such technology ?
 These and many other similar questions are in the core of the present debate about the kind of education students need to success in a digitally focused world.
 We are preparing students for jobs that do not exist yet but unfortunately some of us are still using old fashioned techniques.
 Connected Learning: 'ESSENCE' from DML Research Hub on Vimeo.